 Exery Canadian ought to have the ability to live in a safe and so cure environment with a roof over their head - whether they re in a big city or a rural community.
-As we move forward to addres the ongoing is so so so rrounding affordable housing, a rural approach must not be over looked.
-The EOWC is committed to working with keys ake holders including the Provincial Government, to improve affordable housing in rural eastern Ontario.
-In addition to funding municipal projects, there is a need to incentivize the private so ctor.
-All levels of government, plus the private so ctor must work collaboratively to achieve these goals
+As we move forward to addres the ongoing is safe so rrounding affordable housing, a rural approach must not be over looked.
+The EOWC is committed to working with key sake holders including the Provincial Government, to improve affordable housing in rural eastern Ontario.
+In addition to funding municipal projects, there is a need to incentivize the private soctor.
+All levels of government, plus the private soctor must work collaborative by to achieve these goals